Daloamcodes/alx-system_engineering-devops/0x00-shell_basics/README.md

 a script that list files plus all hidden ones
-Script to list files number details create a directory in another directory moved a file to the diretory
+Script to list files number details create a directory in another directory moved a file to the diretor i deketed the betty file in the repository